opensource-force/osf-blog/content/posts/back-to-base-ics/index.md

 They're not doing four or five api calls per user, they're making forty or fifty, tracking every last millisecond you spend on posts and videos.
 Did you go down, and then up?
-Did you tap for more info, check the posters profile, like, love, downvote, favorite, swipe, breathe heavily, tremble at all, you name it they're grabbing it.
+Did you tap for more info, check the poster's profile, like, love, downvote, favorite, swipe, breathe heavily, tremble at all, you name it they're grabbing it.

 And why not?
 They don't even need to pay people to analyze the data anymore.
 They just feed it to more machines to determine what combination of colors and words and graphics will get you purchasing more.

-They have to do this to pay themselves and their investors, and now that they're buying islands and rocket ships, the checks they expect look like those numbers above.
+They have to do this to pay themselves and their investors, and now that they're buying islands and rocket ships, the checks they expect look like those numbers above: billions and billions.
+Sagan wrote a book with that title, which starts by explaining he would never use that term because it's too imprecise.
+And he was a cosmologist thinking about the universe.
+If there aren't even billions and billions of things in _space_, what the heck are they doing in a handful of people's bank accounts?

 When things get like that, you're supposed to be able to create competition to the giant firms, but how can you possibly compete with a platform serving half of the population of the Earth?

 Well first we have to answer what's competition?